 Intermediate District 287 Gifted Education Services through Northern Star Online is offering an advanced math program as an option for elementary and middle school talented math students during the school year.
-The Gifted Math Program is a combination of online learning and web-based seminars with occasional site-based classroom meetings.
-Testing for students in grades 4 through 7 to qualify for the program is held in the spring of each year.
+The Gifted Math Program is a combination of online learning with occasional online meetings.
+Qualifying assessment for students in grades 4 – 7 typically takes place during July and August.

 How the Gifted Math Program Works

-Northern Star Online provides both the Gifted Math program and a regular mathematics track for students.
+Northern Star Online provides both a Gifted math program and a regular secondary math track for students.
 Please review NSO Math options.

-Gifted CMP 7 and Gifted Algebra 1: Students log in to the course system every day to complete assignments.
+Gifted Math 7 and Gifted Algebra 1: Students log in to the course system every day to complete assignments.
 Once-twice a week the students and teachers engage in a web conference.

 Gifted Geometry: Students log in to the course system every day to complete assignments.
 Once a week the students and teacher meet face-to-face at a location determined by the teacher.